shivamasilamani/shopmate-microapi/readme.md

 ### Caching
 In-Memory response caching has been enabled to cache the response payload.
 This reduces the reliance on database to get data on every request.
 In-Memory is not production ready however this is just a proof of concept.
 Using the same concept caching can be scaled by introducing proper caching tools like memcached or redis.

+# Cron Job
+A background job has been implemented to clear items from cart which are added 48 hours ago.
+This job is also deployed to google app engine and scheduled to run every 12 hours.

 # Tests